EscapeAltDelete/Kikkerino/README.md

 * **Looks bad:** Chat messages are gray and might be hard to read.

-* **Unofficial API:** This plugin relies on Kick's internal API and WebSocket structure, which Kick could change at any time without notice, potentially breaking the plugin.
+* **Unofficial API:** This plugin relies on Kick's internal API and WebSocket structure, which Kick could change at any time, potentially breaking the plugin.

 ### Disclaimer
 * This was made primarily with AI and prompt engineering.